menicgiulia/NetMedPy/README.md

 │   │
 │   └───Basic_example.py                            // python script with dummy data to test the pipeline │
-└───netmedpy                                        // directory containing the python scripts that contain the functions of the netmedpy pipeline
+└───NetMedPy                                        // directory containing the python scripts that contain the functions of the NetMedPy pipeline
       ├───DistanceMatrix.py
       └───NetMedPy.py
 ```

 ## Further information

-- Details about each function (what is it used for, what are the input parameters, the possible values of the input parameters, what is the output) from the pipeline are available in the `netmedpy/NetMedPy.py` script in the comments before each function.
+- Details about each function (what is it used for, what are the input parameters, the possible values of the input parameters, what is the output) from the pipeline are available in the `NetMedPy/NetMedPy.py` script in the comments before each function.
 - An example on the use of the implemented functions is available in the file `examples/Basic_example.py', which can be executed fairly quickly in order to test the proper installation of the package and it's functionalities.
 - A more elaborate example is available in the files `examples/VitaminD/VitD_pipeline.py` and `examples/VitaminD/VitD_pipeline.ipynb`, testing the functions with different parameters for evaluating the role of Vitamin D in the modulation of
 different diseases from a network medicine perspective.
 The data files (the protein-protein interation network, the disease genes, and the Vitamin D targets) needed for executing this example are available in `examples/VitaminD/data`.